XVII RAHVUSVAHELINE VILNIUSE MAALITRIENNAAL “(UN)DETERMINED” LINK 8.12.2020-31.03.2021

 Saskia Järve sets up the question of the shaping role of the past from the perspective of functional psychology.
 Järve bases her arguments on statistically competent raw data and focuses her gaze on memory distortions while passing through collective memory.
 She points out that in order for something to be stored in personal memory and to be recalled later, the content has to be shared collectively.
 Therefore, the memories are inevitably connected with a larger reshaping mechanism that also is surrendered to "forgetting" and other defence mechanisms that restructure the conscious memory recordings and thus reshapes visions for the future.
 (2)

 In case the future is built more or less on memories the key for shaping the future does lie in the realm of collective psychology and collective aesthetic perceptions.
 In case there is nothing else.
+As there can also be observed the role of an intellect in stopping the major cataclysms and emotional shocks; by entering the landscapes of Saskia Järve you move into your desired reality where your thought has stopped the explosions and the surrounding matter has been questioned by your willing mind.

 “Transmitting wireless signals directly into the brain, a group of scientists has produced in 2002 the ultimate lab animal that can be guided by remote control over fences, up trees, through pipe and across rubble at distances up to a third of a mile.